rdaly525/coreir/doc/JsonSpec.md

 //The following is my Value IR.
 //This contains a small IR representing constants and Referneces to generator/module args.
-This will be expanded
+This can be expanded

 ValueType = "Bool"
           | "Int"
           | ["BitVector" <N>]
           | "String"
           | "CoreIRType"
+          | "Module"

 Params = {<field>:ValueType,...}